Concepcion, Romblon

+The town is coextensive with Maestre de Campo Island, which is also known as Sibale Island.

 History

 Early history

-Concepcion started as a small village founded in 1570 by the Spanish colonization forces led by Martin de Goiti and Juan de Salcedo, upon orders from then Spanish Governor-General of the Philippines, Miguel Lopez de Legazpi.
+Concepcion started as a small village founded in 1570 by the Spanish colonization forces led by Martin de Goiti and Juan de Salcedo, upon orders from the then Spanish Governor-General of the Philippines, Miguel Lopez de Legazpi.
 The village was named after the Immaculate Concepcion.
 Throughout the Spanish era, the village was administered as part of Banton municipality on nearby Banton Island.

 On July 2, 1907, during the American colonization of the Philippines, Concepcion was elevated to municipal status but was incorporated as part of Mindoro province after Romblon was abolished and incorporated as part of Capiz province.
-However, on March 10, 1917, Romblon was reinstated as a separate province, and thus, Concepcion was incorporated back to the province.
+However, on March 10, 1917, Romblon was reinstated as a separate province, and thus, Concepcion was incorporated back into the province.

 On June 8, 1940, the special municipality of Maghali was established upon passage of Commonwealth Act No. 581 (authored by Congressman Leonardo Festin).
-This demoted Concepcion and Corcuera from their municipality status and incorporated into the new municipality with its capital in Banton.
+This demoted Concepcion and Corcuera from their municipality status and incorporated them into the new municipality with its capital in Banton.
 The special municipality was abolished through the passage of Republic Act No. 38 (authored by Congressman Modesto Formilleza), and by October 1, 1946, Concepcion regained its municipal status which it still holds today.